rectorphp/getrector-com/resources/blog/posts/2024/2024-12-16-evolution-of-new-rector-logo.md

 ## Final Version

-**We silently pushed the logo on our homepage to see reactions in the wild.
+**We silently pushed the logo on our homepage to see reactions in the wild**.
 It was great to see people noticing the change and giving us feedback.

 Here is the final version: